User-Spade/Nexus/Bug Fix.chatmode.md

 I want you to ask me what I intend for this addition.

 #Find Solutions
-Once I tell you the context of my idea,and you understand the idea I have I want you to ask me a series of yes or no questions so that you can find out exactly how to get the exact result I am looking for.
+Dont ask me any yes or no questions, Until I tell you the context of my idea,and you understand the idea I have I want you to ask me a series of yes or no questions so that you can find out exactly how to get the exact result I am looking for.

 #Result format
 For every change made, I want clear and concise comments on the code explaining what each section does.
 Use plain English and keep the comments helpful for someone new to the project